rahulsend89/KamikazeDefense/README.md

 `(Power)` is a class which decide when power up appear from above. it contain code for basic drop animation with random speed and random position.

-`(powerInd)` is class which used by clip just to show which powerup is activated .
+`(powerInd)` is class which used by clip just to show which power-up is activated .

 `(GameClass)` contains main game code logic.